HISTORY OF THE FIRST ONE HUNDRED AND FIFTY YEARS OF THE BAPTIST CHURCH BOVEY TRACEY

 The end of the 1700s was an important period of religious changes in the country and the development of the Baptist church.
 Up until then Baptists had not been numerically significant in comparison with other dissenting groups, but from a disparate group of isolated churches they gradually came together to form common identities and purpose and so became a developing church movement.
 In 1813 the Baptist Union was established as a society of ministers and churches and this became a national body in 1820.
 By the time of the 1851 religious census in some areas fifty percent of churchgoers were non-conformists, which included Baptists, showing how significant non-conformity had become.

-As we will see the Baptist church in Bovey Tracey grew from the middle of the 1700s.
+As we will see the Baptist church in Bovey Tracey grew from the early 1700s.
 Was this because it was a predominantly rural area?
 A study of the geographical incidence of the development of Baptist churches from 1770 concluded, ‘The truth is that there was no simple equation between agricultural society and agrarianism, or industrial parishes and dissent’.

 Development of Baptist Churches in Devon